 Seamless API integration allows merchants to oversee the financial activity, validate bank details, search transaction information, and manage payments within the dashboard in a way that truly yields results.
 These functionalities and scalable infrastructure among other factors make it a perfect fit for B2B businesses and marketplaces.

 Dwolla offers three pricing packages for different business sizes: Pay-As-You-Go at no monthly cost for startups, Scale for $2,000 for mid-size and large businesses, and Custom for a negotiable price depending on a merchant’s needs.
 Besides, extra 0.5% may be charged per transaction (min.
 5¢, max. $5).

 Integrating Dwolla with a Magento store may not be easy for non-techy merchants since the process requires quite a bit of coding.
 Yet, with partners like Elogic, you may see your customers paying via Dwolla in a matter of days!

 How to Add a Payment Integration on Magento

 Once you have decided which payment gateway you will use for your online store it’s time to integrate it.
 Check out our quick guide to figure out how to do it yourself.

 There is an existing solution from Magento to help you with the development of new payment integration.
 It is called Payment sample module and it contains all the required infrastructure so you can use it as a starting point.

 To add a new payment method, follow these steps:

-Keep in mind that the payment method you configure can be edited from the Admin panel, storefront, or even both.
+Keep in mind that the Magento payment gateway plugin you configure can be edited from the Admin panel, storefront, or even both.
 There might be different configuration settings for each of them.
 A description of how to configure where the method can be seen in the Configure payment method by area.